nokusukun/bingo/README.md

-# Bingo: A Simple Golang Database Wrapper
+# Bingo: A Generics First Database Wrapper

 Bingo is a Golang library that provides a convenient wrapper for the `bbolt` database.